Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/3/LessonPlan.md

 Students should stop once they have gotten to this step.
 Do not click on the Windows title card.

-If students are having issues with their credentials, or if their credentials are missing, they will need to submit a ticket in BCS following the [Azure Support Guide](./AzureSupportOnBCS.pdf)
+If students are having issues with their credentials, or if their credentials are missing, instructional staff can submit a `/cyberlabsupport` ticket in the #05-cyber-security channel.

 #### Azure RDP Demonstration